 It is crucial to continue building and strengthening these relationships at all levels.
 This needs regular communication and dialogue with the right people at the right levels.
 I strongly believe there is a huge potential for international RPS engagement on antimicrobial stewardship: it is just waiting to be realised.

 Moving forward, I will keep regular contact with the various Indian professional bodies; government and regulatory officials; and pharmacy institutions in different parts of the country.
 Purposeful, targeted education with buy-in from all sectors is going to be vital as we tackle AMR.
-With the current risk of potentially pandemic levels of COVID-19, this initiative could not be more pertinent — there is a danger that inappropriate and unnecessary use of antibiotics could escalate even further.
+With the current pandemic levels of COVID-19, this initiative could not be more pertinent — there is a danger that inappropriate and unnecessary use of antibiotics could escalate even further.

 India continues to be a huge learning experience for me, even with my Indian heritage, and I will not give up the hope that India may one day be the global leader in reducing AMR — with the right belief, the right attitude and the right support.